vvr25/mywebclass-simulation-intermediate/sprint_1_project_analysis.md

 - Choose three different CSS frameworks and implement the homepage and content page using each one.
 Also, implement the same pages in plain HTML and CSS.
 - Test the performance of Next.js by comparing it to three CSS frameworks and static pages.
 - Use Playwright to automate browser testing of the pages that are currently in the project (homepage, content page, story).
-- Use Lighthouse to generate performance, accessibility, and best practices reports.
-Save the reports in a file format that is easy to view online.
+You will need tests for next.js, Bootstrap, Tailwind and any other version of the site you make.
 - Measure the following metrics: page load time, accessibility score, best practices score, first contentful paint (FCP), time to interactive (TTI), total blocking time (TBT), cumulative layout shift (CLS), page size, number of requests, bundle size, overall size, and other relevant statistics.
 - For the final report, include industry statistics for each of these metrics, such as average page load time for websites in the same industry or the ideal score for accessibility and best practices.